SWI-Prolog/packages-mqi/mqi_overview.md

 # Machine Query Interface Overview		{#mqi-overview}
 The SWI Prolog Machine Query Interface ('MQI') is designed to enable embedding SWI Prolog into just about any programming language (Python, Go, C#, etc) in a straightforward way.
 It is designed for scenarios that need to use SWI Prolog as a local implementation detail of another language.
 Think of it as running SWI Prolog "like a library".
 It can support any programming language that can launch processes, read their STDOUT pipe, and send and receive JSON over TCP/IP.
-A Python 3 library is included as a part of SWI Prolog, see [](#mqi-python-installation).
+A Python 3 library is included as a part of SWI Prolog, see [Installation Steps for Python](#mqi-python-installation).

 Key features of the MQI: